yHator/DataStructuresAndAlgorithms/Java/Arrays/arrays.md

 ```
 # Code File

 I included some code in Java to make arrays.
-You can compile by doing the following:
+You can compile by calling the following commands:
 ```sh
 javac arraySample.java
 java ArraySample